Are you considering a Vilamoura holiday?

 After what seemed like a very long time we finally got the keys and headed off to our hotel.

-We stayed off the motorway and took the IC4 and the N125 to Vilamoura.
+If you want to stay off the motorway you can take the IC4 and the N125 to Vilamoura.

-Vilamoura Holiday – Arrival at the Vilamoura Garden Hotel
+5. Vilamoura Holiday – Location of the Vilamoura Garden Hotel

 The Vilamoura Garden Hotel is located near a golf course and not far away from the older part of Vilamoura and the harbour area.

-Vilamoura Holiday – Checking in the Vilamoura Garden Hotel
+6. Vilamoura Holiday – Cost of Vilamoura Garden Hotel

-Check in was very straighforward.
-We chose the hotel as it was part of a package that we booked.
-4 nights at the hotel including flights from the UK was £250 for the two of us.
+4 nights at the hotel including flights from the UK was £250 for two people.

 On arrival we upgraded to a suite which gave us a separate bedroom as well as a lounge area and of course a bathroom.